-The daily per capita expenditure figure must be converted to constant 2010 USD.
-The steps to convert daily per capita expenditure data collected in the country' local currency units (LCU) into constant 2010 USD (2005 PPP adjusted to 2010 US prices) are:
+The daily per capita expenditure figure must be converted to constant 2010 U.S. dollars.
+The steps to convert daily per capita expenditure data collected in the country' local currency units (LCU) into constant 2010 U.S. dollars (2005 PPP adjusted to 2010 U.S. prices) are:

-- 1) Convert LCU at the time of the survey into LCU at 2005 prices, by multiplying by the ratio of the Consumer Price Index (CPI) in 2005 to the CPI in the survey month and year (CPI2005 / CPI{srvyMonthYear})) - 2) Convert LCU at 2005 prices into US\$ at 2005 prices by dividing by the 2005 PPP conversion rate. - 3) Convert US\$ at 2005 prices into US\$ at 2010 prices by multiplying by 111.65, which is the US CPI for 2010 (2005=100).
+- Convert LCU at the time of the survey into LCU at 2005 prices, by multiplying by the ratio of the Consumer Price Index (CPI) in 2005 to the CPI in the survey month and year (CPI2005 / CPI{srvyMonthYear})) - 2) Convert LCU at 2005 prices into U.S. dollars at 2005 prices by dividing by the 2005 PPP conversion rate. - 3) Convert U.S. dollars at 2005 prices into U.S. dollars at 2010 prices by multiplying by 111.65, which is the U.S. CPI for 2010 (2005=100).

 There is a relationship between increased incomes and improved food security, reduced poverty, and improved nutrition.
 The usefulness of an income proxy methodology derives from the importance of a change in household income and its impact on the overarching Feed the Future goal of reducing poverty and hunger.
-Thus, measurement of household income (through this proxy) is one logical choice for monitoring the effects of policies and programs oriented towards accomplishing this goal.
+Thus, measurement of household income (through this proxy) is one logical choice for monitoring the effects of policies and programs oriented toward accomplishing this goal.

-UNIT: 2010 US dollar
+UNIT: 2010 U.S. dollar

 Enter the indicator value for the overall indicator and for each disaggregate category.
-Enter the total ZOI sub-population covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
+Enter the total ZOI subpopulation covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
 Enter:

-- 1. Average daily per capita expenditures (in 2010 USD) of sample - 2.
-Average daily per capita expenditures (in 2010 USD) of FNM households from sample - 3.
+- 1. Average daily per capita expenditures (in 2010 U.S. dollars) of sample - 2.
+Average daily per capita expenditures (in 2010 U.S. dollars) of FNM households from sample - 3.
 Total population of people in FNM households in the ZOI - 4.
-Average daily per capita expenditures (in 2010 USD) MNF households from sample - 5.
+Average daily per capita expenditures (in 2010 U.S. dollars) MNF households from sample - 5.
 Total population of people in MNF households in the ZOI - 6.
-Average daily per capita expenditures (in 2010 USD) in M&F households from sample - 7.
+Average daily per capita expenditures (in 2010 U.S. dollars) in M&F households from sample - 7.
 Total population of people in M&F households in the ZOI - 8.
-Average daily per capita expenditures (in 2010 USD) in CNA households from sample - Total population of people in CNA households in the ZOI.
+Average daily per capita expenditures (in 2010 U.S. dollars) in CNA households from sample - 9.
+Total population of people in CNA households in the ZOI

+DISAGGREGATE BY:

+Gendered Household type:

+Female (MNF), Male and

+No Adults (CNA)

-Gendered Household type: Adult Female no Adult Male (FNM), Adult Male no Adult Female (MNF), Male and Female Adults (M&F), Child No Adults (CNA)
+Adult Female no Adult Male

+(FNM).
+Adult Male no Adult

+Female Adults (M&F), Child

-DIRECTION OF CHANGE: Higher is better
+TYPE: DIRECTION OF CHANGE: Outcome Higher is better.

-Secondary data if the data were collected within the previous two years and a large enough sample was collected from clusters within the ZOI, or population-based surveys conducted by M&E contractor in the Feed the Future ZOI.
+Secondary data if the data were collected within the previous 2 years and a large enough sample was collected from clusters within the ZOI or population-based surveys conducted by M&E contractor in the Feed the Future ZOI.